Are Stovetop Espresso Makers Good? Is a Moka Pot Better than an Espresso Machine?

 How Many Cups Does It Make?

 Do you like having people over for coffee?
 If yes, then it's probably good to look into the models that can brew more than just one cup.
-If you plan to make more than one cup, the brewing time should be kept low, so a stainless steel Moka pot is probably a good option.
+If you plan to make more than one round, the brewing time should be kept low, so a stainless steel Moka pot is probably a good option.

 Make Sure You Pick a High-Quality Model